ChrisWren/grunt-nodemon/README.md

 #### watch
 Type: `Array` of `Strings` Default: `['.']`

-List of additional folders to watch for changes.
+List of folders to watch for changes.
+By default nodemon will traverse sub-directories, so there's no need in explicitly including sub-directories.

 #### delay
 Type: `Number` Default: `1000`